knpatel401/filetree/README.md

 | filetree-saved-lists-file        | ~/.emacs.d/filetree-saved-lists.el | File used for saved file lists                 |

 ## Settings related to startup state
+The configurations settings used at startup are grouped under the filetree-startup-prefs group.
 | Parameter                      | default | Comment                                                                       |
 |--------------------------------|---------|-------------------------------------------------------------------------------|
 | filetree-info-window           | nil     | Set to t to show notes/info side window at start                              |